sebago08/CodeReader_eng_abdirahim/replit.md

 - **World Bank Grievance Redress Mechanism (GRM)**: Comprehensive, ESF-compliant grievance tracking system with multi-channel intake, complainant management (including anonymous support), 9 categories, status workflow, priority levels, satisfaction tracking, and escalation/appeal mechanisms.
 Detailed grievance views are accessible from the overview.
 - **Financial Tracking**: Management of payment certificates and financial progress.
 - **Team Collaboration**: Role-based access control.
-- **File Storage**: Abstracted file management.
+- **File Storage**: Abstracted file management via Supabase Storage.

 **Authentication & Authorization:**
-The system uses Passport Local authentication with session-based cookies.
-Users register with username, email, and password.
-Frontend hooks manage session state.
-Backend uses Passport.js with LocalStrategy for email authentication.
-Sessions are stored server-side with `express-session`.
+The system uses **Supabase Auth** for authentication.
+Users register with email and password through Supabase's authentication system.
+The backend verifies Supabase JWT tokens and maintains user profiles in the `users` table with role and approval status.

+**How Authentication Works:**
+1. Frontend uses `@supabase/supabase-js` client for login/register/logout
+2. Supabase handles password hashing, email verification, and session management
+3. Backend verifies JWT tokens using `supabase.auth.getUser(token)`
+4. User profiles (with roles and approval status) are stored in the `users` table, linked by `auth_id`

 **User Approval System:**
-- New users register but are NOT automatically approved (isApproved = false by default)
+- New users register through Supabase Auth but are NOT automatically approved
+- A profile is created in the `users` table with `is_approved = false`
-- Users must wait for admin approval before they can log in
+- Users must wait for admin approval before they can access the app
-- When unapproved users try to login, they receive a clear message about pending approval
+- When unapproved users try to access protected routes, they receive a pending approval message

 **Role Hierarchy:**
 - **Regular Users**: Can access their own projects and collaborate on shared projects
 - **Admin**: Can view all users in the admin dashboard
 - **Super Admin**: Full user management capabilities - approve/deactivate users, promote/demote admins, delete accounts

-**Managing Users via Supabase Dashboard:**
+**Managing Users:**
-User approvals and role management can be done directly in the Supabase database:
+User approvals and role management can be done in two ways:

+**Option 1: In-App Admin Dashboard (Recommended)**
+1. Log in as a Super Admin
+2. Navigate to the Admin Dashboard
+3. Approve, promote, demote, or delete users through the UI

+**Option 2: Direct Database Access via Supabase Dashboard**
 1. Log in to your Supabase dashboard at https://supabase.com
 2. Navigate to your project > Table Editor > users table
 3. To approve a user: Set `is_approved` to `true`